sverx/X205TA/zswap.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash zswap.enabled=1 zswap.max_pool_percent=50 zswap.zpool=z3fold zswap.compressor=lz4"
 ```

-then of course remember to issue `sudo grub-mkconfig` and reboot.
+then of course remember to issue `sudo update-grub` and reboot.

 To check that everything is correct, you can issue `grep -R . /sys/module/zswap/parameters` and the output should then be: